Hungsiro506/hungsiro506.github.io/olap_components.md

 There has been an explosion in the number of new databases in the recent years - it is easier than ever to build a new database with composable components.

-### Shared Disk Architecture Trend

-There are two common architecture of distributed database:
-Shared nothing and Shared disk.
-Some advantages of Shared Disk Architecture:
-- Scale compute layer independently from the storage layer.
-- Easy to shutdown idle compute layer resources.
-- May need to pull uncached persistent data from storage layer to compute layer before applying filters.

-Traditionally the storage layer in shared-disk
-DBMSs were dedicated on-prem NAS.
-- Example: Oracle Exadata

-Cloud object stores are now the prevailing storage target for modern OLAP DBMSs because they are "infinitely" scalable.
-- Examples: Amazon S3, Azure Blob, Google Cloud Storage, MinIO, Cepth, JuiceFS

-Cloud data warehouses are mostly Shared disk architecture.
-Newly MPP and OLAP databases are also follow the compute-storage segeration by partitioning tables into large, immutable files stored in an object store.

-Fundamentally these new DBMSs are not different than previous distributed/parallel DBMSs except for the prevalence of a cloud-based object store for shared disk.
-- Firebolt, Bigquery, Redshift, ....